breader124/breadis/README.md

 ## Improvement opportunities

 - [ ] Add support for an active expiration mechanism in addition to the implemented passive expiration mechanism.
+- [ ] Expiration checking tends to be present in implementation of many operations.
+It should be checked if it can be abstracted out.
+- [ ] Consider splitting Storage class into multiple classes implementing different operations sets.